ckan/ckanext-scheming/README.md

 ### `display_snippet`

-The `display_snippet` value is the name of the snippet template to use for this field in the dataset, group or organization view page.
+The `display_snippet` value is the name of the snippet template to use for this field in the dataset, resource, group or organization view page.
 A number of snippets are provided with this extension, but you may also provide your own by creating templates under `scheming/display_snippets/` in a template directory in your